 When an invoice is generated, the Matters business balance is debited, the debtors control in the General Ledger debited, and Fees and / or Disbursement Income (and VAT if registered for VAT) in the General Ledger credited.

 A credit note, which can also be automatically generated by LawPracticeZA by reversing an invoice, posts transactions in reverse to invoices transactions.
-There is also an option to ‘hide’ reversals on a clients statement.
+There is also an option to ‘hide’ reversals (including on a clients statement).
+Hiding reversals applies to all transactionsas, as a reversal is a mirror-image copy of the original.
+A manually-generated credit note cannot be hidden.

 A client may pay a deposit for work to be done, in which case the receipt would be to the trust bank, and consequently credits the Matters trust balance (and debit the Trust bank account).